Scalable Generation of Massive Schr\"odinger Cat States via Quantum Tunneling: Atom manipulation and tunneling effects

 Since our measurements are averaged over multiple double-well units, spatial inhomogeneity in the potential limits coherence.
 Variations within double wells lead to enhanced apparent decay effects when averaging over larger regions, primarily due to the trapping potential envelope and local disorder.
 This explains the reduced coherence time observed when averaging over the entire atomic cloud, as discussed in Ref.~\cite{Folling2007}.
 To mitigate spatial inhomogeneity, we employ the 1064 nm pancake lattice to compensate this effect.
 Meanwhile, we leverage the spatial resolution of \textit{in situ} imaging to analyze regions with uniform experimental parameters.
 This Ramsey method serves as a precise tool for mapping system homogeneity, making our optical lattice platform well-suited for exploring many-body physics.

-To further understand decoherence mechanisms in the tunneling process, we extract decay times from tunneling dynamics in the central region of the cloud.
-Here, an increase in atom number $n$ in the tunneling dynamics leads to a reduction in coherence time, as shown in Fig.\ref{Fig2}$\rm{e}$.
-The coherence time as a function of atom number is plotted in Fig.\ref{FigS5}.
-For an NOON state, which can be viewed as a maximally entangled Greenberger-Horne-Zeilinger (GHZ) state, $\left(\ket{n,0} + \text{i}\ket{0,n}\right)/\sqrt{2}$, any single-particle decoherence leads to the collapse of the entire state.
+To further understand decoherence mechanisms in the tunneling process, we extract decay times from tunneling dynamics observed in the central region of the cloud.
+As shown in Fig.\ref{FigS5}, the oscillatory tunneling behavior is fitted with a damped sinusoidal function to determine the decay time.
+Here, an increase in atom number $n$ participating in the tunneling dynamics leads to a reduction in coherence time, as shown in Fig.\ref{Fig2}$\rm{f}$.
+The extracted coherence times as a function of atom number are plotted in Fig.\ref{Fig3}\rm{c}.
+For a NOON state, which can be viewed as a maximally entangled Greenberger-Horne-Zeilinger (GHZ) state, $\left(\ket{n,0} + \text{i}\ket{0,n}\right)/\sqrt{2}$, any single-particle decoherence leads to the collapse of the entire state.
 The energy offset $\Delta$ affects the $n$-th order tunneling process by a factor of $n$, making large clusters more sensitive to energy imbalances.
-Fig.~\ref{FigS5} shows that the coherence time of tunneling dynamics scales approximately as $1/n$, suggesting that decoherence primarily originates from single-particle effects.
-The coherence time of the tunneling dynamics is nearly twice that of the entangled state, as the atoms remain in the entangled state for only half of the tunneling cycle.
-For even higher-mass clusters, correlated noise may introduce additional decoherence to this maximally entangled state.
+Fig.\ref{Fig3}\rm{c} shows that the coherence time of tunneling dynamics scales approximately as $1/n$, suggesting that decoherence primarily originates from single-particle effects.
+The coherence time of the tunneling oscillation is nearly twice that of the entangled state, as the atoms occupy the entangled configuration only during half of each tunneling cycle.
+For clusters of even higher mass, correlated noise sources may introduce additional decoherence, potentially limiting the coherence of such maximally entangled states.

-Compared to other high-order processes in spin-exchange~\cite{Yang2020} or ring-exchange experiments~\cite{Dai2017}, the relatively long coherence times observed in prior work can partly be attributed to the absence of atomic center-of-mass motion.
-In spin-entangled states, atomic masses remain balanced across lattice wells.
-In contrast, our entangled state is spatially distributed with a separation of approximately 320 nm.
-Detecting the state $\left(\ket{n,0} + \text{i}\ket{0,n}\right)/\sqrt{2}$ results in spatially separated outcomes $\ket{n,0}$ or $\ket{0,n}$, with their centers separated by 320 nm.
-This spatial distribution enhances the sensitivity of the state to spatial disturbances and energy inhomogeneities.
-While maintaining coherence in such states presents technical challenges, it also offers significant advantages for precisely measuring spatial energy differences.
+Compared to other high-order processes such as spin-exchange~\cite{Yang2020,Bojovic2025} or ring-exchange dynamics~\cite{Dai2017}, the relatively long coherence times observed in those experiments can be attributed to the absence of atomic center-of-mass motion.
+In spin-entangled states, the atomic mass distribution remains balanced across neighboring lattice sites, minimizing sensitivity to spatial energy distributions.
+In contrast, the entangled states in our system are spatially separated, with a distance of approximately 320 nm between the left and right wells.
+Detecting the NOON state $\left(\ket{n,0} + \text{i}\ket{0,n}\right)/\sqrt{2}$ results in spatially separated outcomes $\ket{n,0}$ or $\ket{0,n}$, whose centers are physically displaced.
+This spatial separation increases the susceptibility of the state to energy inhomogeneities, but also enhances its sensitivity to spatial energy variations, making it a valuable resource for precision measurements.